 - Fertilizer burn (always apply the right amount of fertilizer after it’s been watered)

-6. Fiddle leaf fig is infested with pests
+6. Help!
+My Fiddle leaf fig is infested with pests

 As a plant expert, I advise thoroughly checking your plant before you leave your local plant shop or bring it into your home.
 All plants are susceptible to pest infestations, especially the ones that don’t like their soil to dry out between waterings.
 Common signs that your fiddle leaf fig is infested are things like “webbing, small holes, discolored ‘dots,’ or the actual insects themselves.”
 Common pests for fiddle leaf figs include mealy bugs, spider mites, and fungus gnats.